 Specific Scientific, Medical, and Healthcare Measures in China During the Epidemic

-Note that the relevant members of the scientific community in China contributed immensely to the identification of the virus, which was later named SARS-CoV-2, as well as in the understanding of treatment options for COVID-19.
-Chinese researchers also published their findings on numerous journals, thus making their findings available for further scrutiny by the global scientific community.
+The scientific community in China contributed immensely to the identification of the virus, which was later named SARS-CoV-2, as well as in the understanding the signs and symptoms of, and treatment options for COVID-19.
+Chinese researchers also published their research on numerous journals, thus making their findings available for further scrutiny by the global scientific community.

 There was also a Joint Mission formed by WHO and China.
 The goal of this partnership was to create rapid development and dissemination of information relevant to the response to the disease.
 Furthermore, it also aims to prepare geographic areas not yet affected by providing informed plans or strategies.